Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - NEVER switch the active branch unless the user explicitly tells you to do so!

 ## GitHub
 - When you get a GitHub issue, never read it via your normal web fetch/search tools, because these give you a cached website instead of the live content.
-Use other ways to read the actual current state of the issue with all its comments, like the GitHub API for example.
+Use other ways to read the actual current state of the issue with all its comments, like GitHub CLI for example.

 ## Swift Coding
 - Never launch the Xcode GUI on your own, unless the user tells you to do so.
 Using Xcode command line stuff is fine.